TinygrassHuang/bitcoin_trace/README.md

 This is bitcoin tracing software I developed during my master project.
 It can be used to trace and analyse any bitcoin fund present in a given bitcoin address.
 A list of source addresses will be extracted and classified.
 The classifier was trained by myself, the training data can be found in the project files.
+The final report was also included in the repository.

 ## To use it